LucasWaelti/kalibr-wiki/IMU-Noise-Model.md

 ### From the Allan standard deviation (AD)

 A useful open source tool for computing IMU parameters using Allan Deviation is available [here](https://github.com/ori-drs/allan_variance_ros).
-Below, we provide an explanation of the method.

 While many (parametric and non-parametric) methods have been proposed to (automatically) determine the noise model parameters from samples, deriving the parameters from an Allan standard deviation plot is probably the most common and standardized procedure.
 [1] derives the AD for different random processes, including "white noise" (slope -1/2 in a log-log AD plot) and "random walk" (slope +1/2 in a log-log AD plot) that are used in Kalibr.
 The noise model parameters can be determined directly from the Allan standard deviation.